winitzki/scall/tutorial/programming_dhall.md

 sealed trait F[_]
 case class Hidden[A, T](init: T => Boolean, transform: T => A) extends F[A]
 ```

+From the point of view of the program code, an existentially quantified type parameter is one that is present in a specific data constructor but absent from the overall data type.
+In the Haskell code, it is the type parameter `t`, and in the Scala code, it is `T`.

 The mathematical notation for `F` is `F a = ∃ t. (t → Bool) × (t → a)`.